noppanut15/depthviz/README.md

 ### Step 3: Integrate with Your Footage

 Import the generated **depth overlay** video and **time overlay** video (if used) into your preferred video editing software.
 Combine them with your original dive footage.
-Adjust the blending mode, chroma keying (if necessary), and position of the overlays to suit your video style.
+Remove the background color if needed.
+Adjust position of the overlays to suit your video style.

 > [Watch this short tutorial](https://www.youtube.com/watch?v=ZggKrWk98Ag) on how to import an overlay video in CapCut Desktop.

+> [!TIP]
+> **Chroma Keying**: If you want to remove the background color from the overlay video, you can use the [chroma key](https://en.wikipedia.org/wiki/Chroma_key) effect in your video editor.
+You can use the `--bg-color` option to set the background color to match your video editor's chroma key color. `--bg-color green` is a common choice.

 <div align="right">